Muhammad-Fitroh-Amrilla/belajar_analisis_data_python/README.md

    - Install Streamlit in your terminal or command prompt using `pip install streamlit`.
 Install other libraries like pandas, numpy, scipy, matplotlib, and seaborn if not already installed.
    - Keep the csv file in the same folder as dashboard.py as it acts as a data source.
    - Open your VSCode and run the file by clicking the terminal and writing `streamlit run dashboard.py`.

-**Screenshots:**
-- Screenshots of the dashboard are available in the screenshots directory.